ned14/tnfox/src/nedmalloc/Readme.txt

  * Fixed deadlock in nedprealloc() due to unnecessary locking of preferred thread mspace when mspace_realloc() always uses the original block's mspace anyway.
 Thanks to Aleksey Sanin for reporting this.
+ * Made some speed improvements by hacking mspace_malloc() to no longer lock its mspace, thus allowing the recursive mutex implementation to be removed with an associated speed increase.
+Thanks to Aleksey Sanin for suggesting this.
+ * Fixed a bug where allocating mspaces overran its max limit.
+Thanks to Aleksey Sanin for reporting this.

 v1.03 10th July 2006:
  * Fixed memory corruption bug in threadcache code which only appeared with >4